 Benefit Enrolment Process

 The provision of the benefit plan is subject to the terms outlined in the Management and Professional Staff Terms and Conditions of Employment.
+To be eligible for benefits under the University of Calgary group plans, you must have valid Canadian provincial health care.

 Acquire Employee IC (UCID) Number